ayyashcihuy/next-todoApp/README.md

 Okay so heres my first update: i already create basic ui for the todos with server side function to access database using prisma for get todo. and also i create ui for detect if the data from db was empty.

+## 06/06/2023

+### change:

+1. read and create basic error boundaries. as i know error boundary is perfectly used to unexpected error that make your apps actually cannot being accessed.
+2. create a little basic form for add todo.

+### next:

+1. install redux and state management in apps. will be good if i can implement it to control form modal

 xoxo